schao7/APRFiT/README.md

 ```

 # Acknowledgement
 The implementation of this repo relies on resources from [GraphCodeBERT](https://github.com/microsoft/CodeBERT/tree/master/GraphCodeBERT/refinement) and [CodeT5](https://github.com/salesforce/CodeT5) .
-The code is implemented using PyTorch.
 We thank the original authors for their open-sourcing.